quipper/neuspell/README.md

 This repository has been forked for the purpose of improving our internal machine learning models at our company.

 # Ownership
-The owner of this repository is "data-writing-feedback-devs".
+The owner of this repository is @quipper/data-writing-feedback-devs .

 # Contents